thirdelement/goal-getter/TESTING.md

 - In app.py replace $push which creates an array:
 <div align="left"><img src="static/images/readme-images/issue4-push.png"></div>

-- with $set which creates string.
+- with $set which creates a string:
 <div align="left"><img src="static/images/readme-images/issue4-submit.png"></div>

 5. Sharing is not set by default on Edit_goal.html.
-- Fix: On /add_goal route change default share position to ‘checked’.
+- Fix: On the /add_goal route change the default share position to ‘checked’.
 <div align="left"><img src="static/images/readme-images/issue5.png"></div>

-6. Options are not showing in drop-down list on Way Forward tab.
+6. Options are not showing in the drop-down list on Way Forward tab.
 <div align="left"><img src="static/images/readme-images/issue6.png"></div>

-- To start with the form was spread over four different URLs.
-The form on the first page created the document which was updated on subsequent URLs.
-At the ‘Options’ stage this enabled values to be saved to the database prior to the ‘Way Forward’ stage when one was selected from a drop-down list.
+- Earlier in the build, the form was spread over four different URLs.
+The database document was created by the form on the first page and updated on subsequent URLs.
+At the ‘Options’ stage this enabled values to be saved to the database prior to the ‘Way Forward’ page when one was selected from a drop-down list.
-- Tutor support pointed out this method used several database transactions that is resource heavy.
+- Tutor support pointed out this method used several database transactions and is resource heavy.
 This would become an issue if the application experienced increased usage.
 In this case, the form was moved to tabs which could be submitted with one insert statement.
-However, the last Way Forward tab included a drop-down menu of options entered on the Options tab which was empty.
-A submit button was added to the Options tab and until this was clicked the Way Forward tab was disabled.
-On submission, the user is re-directed to the Edit_Goal route with the Way Forward tab enabled to submit this last tab.
+However, this did not enable the update of the drop-down menu on the Way Forward tab from the data entered on the Options tab.
+As a workaround, the submit button was added to the Options tab and until this was clicked the Way Forward tab was disabled.
+On submission, the user is re-directed to the Edit_Goal route with the Way Forward tab enabled so it can be submitted.
 7. Receive regex error when registering and/or logging in.
 <div align="left"><img src="static/images/readme-images/issue7.png"></div>